 - additional symptoms

-- appearance of bumps following sexual contact with a partner
+- the appearance of bumps following sexual contact with a partner

-Pimples should clear on their own and are often preventable.
+Pimples should resolve on their own and are often preventable.
 Herpes will cause a person to experience flares and will usually require additional medical treatment.